drshika/drshika.github.io/_posts/2022-02-06-Whats-on-my-Laptop.md

         - I use Spicetify to customize my Spotify installation.
 I’m currently running DribblishDynamic and FullAppDisplay, shuffle+ and the reddit custom app.
     - Texteditors: Vim, [VSCode](https://code.visualstudio.com/)
         - My Vim config is pretty default because I mostly use it for short one off things
         - VSCode: The only extension I have that’s not a language support one is bracket pair colorizer.
-I highly reccomend it.
+I highly recommend it.
 I’m currently running quiet light but I think I want to switch around and come back to what themes/fonts/color schemes I like.
 I do like using light mode at night so maybe take my opinion with a grain of salt.
     - Terminal: [iterm 2](https://iterm2.com/), solarized light theme

         I alternate between Fish and Zsh.